Electronics development and conceptual design

 Component selection in electronics development

-The electronic components selected influence both the technical possibilities of the product and the necessary thermal management resulting from the efficiency.
-In electronics development, the choice of material for the semiconductors in particular has a major impact on the technological effort and the PCB design, in addition to the costs.
+The electronic components selected influence both the technical possibilities of the product and the necessary thermal management.
+This is often determined by the efficiency.
+In electronics development, the choice of material for the semiconductors has a major impact on the technological effort and the PCB design.
+It also influences costs.

 Design as protection for the electronics